aws-samples/sample-optimizing-multimodal-search-using-the-twelvelabs-embed-api-and-amazon-opensearch-service/README.md

 The following diagram provides an overview of the architecture and the steps followed to
 - A video file is stored in Amazon Simple Storage Service (Amazon S3).
 Embeddings of the video file are created using the Embed API.
 - Embeddings generated from the Embed API are now ingested to Amazon OpenSearch.
-- A user can search the video embeddings using text, audio, or image.
+- The user can search their video content using text, audio, or image queries.
 The user uses Embed API to create the corresponding embeddings.
 - The user searches video embeddings in Amazon OpenSearch and retrieves the corresponding vector.

 ![Figure 1: Architecture for TwelveLabs Embed API and Amazon OpenSearch use case](./images/twelvelabsAndOpenSearchArchitecureDiagram.png)